snottis/daily-inventory/README.md

 #daily-inventory

 Backend REST-api made with Koa.js for storing daily inventory data in MongoDB.
-Switched from pure mongo driver to Mongoose, which broke tests. :( Testing on todo list.
+Switched from pure mongo driver to Mongoose.
+Basic tests are now available for usersServices and productsServices.
+Test are run automatically with Github Actions.